canonical/lxd/doc/api-extensions.md

 This introduces VLAN (`vlan`) and MAC filtering (`security.mac_filtering`) support for SR-IOV devices.

 ## storage\_cephfs
-Add support for CEPHFS as a storage pool driver.
-This can only be used for custom volumes, images and containers should be on CEPH (RBD) instead.
+Add support for CephFS as a storage pool driver.
+This can only be used for custom volumes, images and containers should be on Ceph (RBD) instead.

 ## container\_nic\_ipfilter